-After the successfully opening of Google I/O Conference on Day 1, here comes some interesting insights from Day 2.
+After the successfully opening of Google I/O Conference on Day 1, here come some interesting insights from Day 2.
 Though all the main announcements were covered on Day 1, Day 2 gave us some interesting details on new virtual apps, AI functionality and other devices.

 Google’s idea of putting Android into the AR/VR space is ambitious.
 It could well be the ‘next big thing’ in technology.
 Unlike Facebook, whose idea was to use VR to make social networking more interactive, Google envisions it as more day-to-day necessity.